Graduate Performance on Certification Exam – PANCE and Program Outcomes

 PANCE Passage Rate

 Our program goal is to have our first time PANCE pass rate at or above the national average each year.
-In the last 5 years, we have achieved this in 3 of the years.
+We have achieved this each year in the last 5 years.

 Program Outcomes Data

 Our program goal is to maintain academic attrition (dismissals) at a level ≤ 7%.
-We have achieved this goal with the last three graduating classes.
+The average attrition rate for the past three graduating classes is 4.8%.

 (click to expand/collapse)